TABmk/minecraft-blocks-render/README.md

 #### ⚠️ WIP ⚠️
 Some features not yet implemented, but you can help by contributing!

+### ⚠️ V2 is on way

+With more features and TypeScript.
+[Check here ](https://github.com/TABmk/minecraft-blocks-render/tree/v2)

 # [Important] __HOW TO USE__ 🍳🐕
 <img src="img/meme.jpg" />